Etaiva/AI-Research/README.md

 - **IBM & AWS Training (Upcoming):**
   Future resources will include training materials and certification guides for IBM and AWS.

+  **Agentic AI**
+  What is it?
+  How to develop it?
+  How to use and commercialize it?

 ## Getting Started